nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Reason: Introduce a scheduling feature within the unpaid command to set future unpaid statuses for individuals.
 This would be beneficial for scenarios where payments should automatically lapse after a set period.

 Idea: Add a scheduling mechanism within the command execution to mark individuals as unpaid after a specified future date or duration.

+### Maximum PayRate

+Reason: PayRate that are extremely high may not be displayed properly by GUI and are unlikely to be realistic PayRates per hour anyway.

+Idea: Modify the VALIDATION_REGEX of PayRate such that it only accepts values up to 9999.99.